fdazen/fda-documentation/rates_set_up.md

 ###**Tax Operations**

  - **Deactivate**: to make a tax inactive, simply uncheck the box under column _Status_, on the right hand side of the relevant tax:

 ![Tax_6.png]({{site.baseurl}}/images/Tax_6.png)

-As mentioned before, it is not possible to erase a tax: however, making a tax inactive will ensure that the tax won't show up anywhere in the system.
+{{site.data.alerts.note}} As mentioned before, it is not possible to erase a tax: however, making a tax inactive will ensure that the tax won't show up anywhere in the system.  {{site.data.alerts.end}}

 ##**Rates Set-Up**